Recovery From Depersonalisation and Derealisation

 - Go out in nature and take up some form of exercise.
 This was probably the number one thing for me.
 Not only did it get me out and engaging with the outside world and give me another focus.
 But also the fresh air and exercise is a great healer for the mind and body.

 - Don’t be impressed by how you feel at any given time, see all your symptoms as part of the condition, don’t be impressed by any of them.
 If you had a cold you would not be impressed by a runny nose or a sore throat, so why be impressed by your own symptoms, they are all perfectly normal when suffering from this condition.

 - Don’t get angry or frustrated by how you feel, true acceptance of this condition is the key to recovery.

 This condition, like many others, relies on your fear of it to keep it alive and it is the subject I have been asked about most over the years.
 I do go into far more detail in my book and explain how I was able to recover from this harmless, yet disturbing condition.
 This condition can really throw people into thinking it is something far worse than it really is.

-Here you can read an ex-sufferers own personal story of how he overcame depersonalisation or if you found this page helpful and would like to read my own full story of recovery from Anxiety and Depersonalisation, then I have written it all down in my best-selling book ‘At Last a Life’
+Tarmo was someone who came to me for help and here you can read his own personal story of how he overcame depersonalisation or if you found this page helpful and would like to read my own full story of recovery from anxiety and depersonalisation, then I have written it all down in my best-selling book ‘At Last a Life’